Author: Frank W. Jackson, M.D.

 - failure to grow in height or weight

-- deficiencies of minerals (iron) and vitamins which, in turn, can lead to convulsions when inadequate folic acid is absorbed
+- deficiencies of minerals (iron) and vitamins which, in turn, can lead to nutritional deficiencies

-Patients with Celiac Sprue can receive support and information about their disease through the following contacts:
+Patients with Celiac Disease can receive support and information about their disease through the following contacts:

 © Frank W. Jackson, M.D.